 Christian takes his head and places his face within the palm of Beau's hand.
 Christian breathes heavily from his snout.

 "Yes, a kitchen stocked full.
-I don't really know how to cook so I've been making the same thing over and over again," says Christian.
+I don't know how to cook, I've been making the same thing over and over again," says Christian.

 "That's got to be boring.
 Why don't you show me?
-I will make you dinner," say Beau holding Christian's hand.
+I will make you dinner," said Beau holding Christian's hand.

 "You mean us?" asks Christian stopping in his tracks.

 "Yes.
-I will make us dinner.
+I will make dinner for us both.
 It's the least I can do.
-I owe you my life." replies Beau as he walks up to Christian placing his head upon his chest which is partially covered in hide, and the other in human flesh.
+I owe you my life." replies Beau as he walks up to Christian, placing his head upon his chest, which is partially covered in bull hide, and the other in human flesh.

 Beau can hear the faint calling of his name in the distance.